Salt × AI · differential edge

 Prompts that generate working states.

-The difference between AI-generated YAML that runs first try and AI-generated YAML that wastes your afternoon is almost entirely in the prompt.
-Here's the format.
+Whether AI-generated YAML runs first try or wastes your afternoon comes down to the prompt.

 The format that works